These are the top SEO forums and groups that I recommend you join.

 Now we get into the dark social forums.

-I just can’t get used to Slack but the Backlinks groups is a fairly good forum to mix with other SEOs.
+I can’t get used to Slack, but the Backlinks groups are an excellent forum to mix with other SEOs.

 There’s a general channel for everything related to SEO.